Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Created a lambda function to store the chats(for each request)
 - [x] Updated the lambda function that can store conversaion.
 - [x] Updated the lambda function that can retrieve the chat history.
+- [x] Updated the lambda function that can create a new chat and store the prev conv.